core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In the following, different group types are first defined in {{sec-groupdef}}.
 Then, Group configuration, including group creation and maintenance by an application, user, or commissioning entity is considered in {{sec-groupconf}}.

 ## Types of Groups ## {#sec-groupdef}
-Three types of groups and their mutual relations are defined in this section: CoAP group, application group, and security group.
+Three types of groups and their mutual relationships are defined in this section: CoAP group, application group, and security group.

 ### CoAP Group ## {#sec-groupdef-coapgroup}
 A CoAP group is defined as a set of CoAP endpoints, where each endpoint is configured to receive CoAP group messages that are sent to the group's associated IP multicast address and UDP port.
 That is, CoAP groups have relevance at the level of IP networks and CoAP endpoints.